Introduction

 Frequently Asked Questions About The 11 Plus (11+) Exam in Kent

-The deadline for registering for the Kent Test is in July of the year preceding entry.
+The deadline for registering for the main Kent Test is in July of the year preceding entry.
+If you wish for your child to sit alternative or additional school-specific assessments, you must also register directly with those schools by their specific deadlines (typically in June/July).
 You must also submit the Secondary School Common Application Form (SCAF) prior to the October deadline, indicating your child’s preferred school/schools.

-The Kent Test consists of an hour-long exam that’s divided into two sections that cover English and Mathematics, and an hour-long exam that focuses on Reasoning.
+The Kent Test consists of an hour-long exam that is divided into two sections that cover English and Mathematics, and an hour-long exam that focuses on Reasoning.
 All questions are multiple-choice format.
-Pupils are also required to complete a 40-minute writing task, but this is almost never marked or taken into account.
+Pupils are also required to complete a 40-minute writing task, but this is usually only used for borderline or appeal cases.

 In order to pass the exam, your child’s single score must be over 109 and their total score must be 332 or more.
 Based on historical data, students who are able to score 75%+ consistently in our 11+ Kent practice tests are on track to pass the Kent Test.

-The information provided about the Kent grammar schools was believed to be correct at the time of publishing.
+Our practice tests aim to show what sort of questions have been included in Kent grammar schools 11+ past papers.
+The information provided about Kent grammar schools is believed to be correct at the time of publishing.
 However, please be aware of future changes.
-We advise you to contact the schools directly if you are unsure of anything.
-Contact details are provided within individual school posts.
+We advise you to contact the school directly if you are unsure of anything.
+School contact details are provided within the article.

 Please note that Exam Papers Plus is an independent publisher of practice tests and resources, and is not affiliated with or endorsed by Kent grammar schools.